What Counts as Excessive Force by a Police Officer?

 - The alleged conduct deprived the plaintiff of their rights under the Constitution or federal law

 However, bringing cases under section 1983 is not easy.
-The U.S. Supreme Court’s interpretation holds that individual officers are entitled to “qualified immunity” from civil rights damages for violating a person’s constitutional rights unless the right was “clearly established” at the time of the incident.
+The U.S. Supreme Court’s interpretation holds that individual officers have “qualified immunity” from civil rights damages for violating a person’s constitutional rights unless the right was “clearly established” at the time of the incident.

 What Is Qualified Immunity?

-“Immunity can be very confusing to lawyers, let alone laypeople,” says S. Luke Largess, an employment and civil rights attorney at Tin Fulton Walker & Owen in Charlotte, North Carolina.
+“Immunity can be very confusing to lawyers, let alone laypeople,” adds North Carolina employment and civil rights attorney S. Luke Largess.
 “It’s a quagmire intellectually and analytically.
-It’s hard to keep it simple.”
+It’s hard to keep it simple,” he says.

-A big reason for the confusion is that different principles are at play depending on which court system you’re in, and that dictates what party and capacity you can sue.
-“In the state system, you can’t sue a police officer for being negligent unless the town or city has waived it,” Largess explains.
-But you may be able to sue the employing municipality.
-“In both federal and state court, you sue the officer by their capacity, so you can sue them as an official of an employer, but you can also sue them as an individual for conduct that is more than negligent.
-So in a false arrest case, if he acts with malice or acts corrupt or exceeds the scope of his lawful authority, then you can sue them as a private citizen.”
+“In both federal and state courts, you sue the officer in their capacity, so you can sue them as an official of an employer, but you can also sue them as an individual for conduct that is more than negligent.
+So in a false arrest case, if he acts with malice or acts corruptly or exceeds the scope of his lawful authority, then you can sue them as a private citizen.”

 The best way around qualified immunity, Largess says, is if you can show that an officer has been trained and had knowledge of the law, so they knew that their actions were unlawful.
 It is not enough for a plaintiff to allege a general violation of federal law — the plaintiff must allege a specific constitutional or statutory law violation.
 Getting help in these cases is often necessary in order to pursue legal remedies.